 All anxiety disorders have a specific set of signs and symptoms.
 It is essential to know what type of anxiety you are experiencing.
 Ask yourself the following questions.

-If it does, your experience of anxiety may be cured by treating the medical condition as opposed to the anxiety.
+If it does, your experience of anxiety may be cured by treating the medical condition instead of the anxiety.

 If so, you may have Panic Disorder.